-Whole Academy approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Emotional resilience and well-being are considered fundamental to effective learning at the Academy.
-The PSHE/SMSC curriculum is Where appropriate, pupils participate in small intervention groups to promote self-esteem and emotional well-being.
-The type of provision will be planned according to pend.
-Students with specific medical conditions have an individual health care plan.
-Additional support for pupils can be embedded in all aspects of the Academy's curriculum and includes all pupils.
+Whole School approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Emotional resilience and well-being are considered fundamental to effective learning at the School.
+The PSHE/SMSC (Jigsaw) curriculum is embedded in all aspects of the School's curriculum and includes all pupils.
 Regular PHSE sessions are held in each class and adapted to the needs of the pupils.
+Risk assessments and safety policies are in place to ensure all children are Where appropriate, pupils participate in small intervention groups to promote self-esteem and emotional well-being.
+The type of provision will be planned according to need.
 All staff provide additional support and advice to parents and carers who have concerns regarding their children's health and emotional well- being.
+Intimate care policy in place to Students with specific medical conditions have an individual health care plan.
 Additional support for pupils can be requested from specialist agencies such as: School Nurse Service; CAMHS; social care; Dreadnoughts; CLEAR.
-Risk assessments and safety policies are in place to ensure all children are safe within the Academy.
-Intimate care policy in place to support children, parents and staff.
-TACs, Early Support meetings and Annual Reviews are supported by a range of agencies. .
+TACs, Early Support meetings and Annual Reviews are supported by a range of agencies. safe within the School.
 Routine hearing tests are conducted on all children in Y1.
-Supported through IEPs for some pupils.
-Height/ Weight checks YF and Y6.
+Height/ Weight checks YF and Y6. support children, parents and staff.
+Supported through IPMs for some pupils. •